coachshea/vim-textobj-markdown/README.md

 ===========

 Textobj-Markdown provides text objects and movement maps for working with code blocks.
+These are sometimes called code chunks or code fences.
+By any name, Textobj-Markdown provides a convenient way to work with these sections.

 Code Block Text Objects
 -----------------------

-For working with code blocks, Textobj-Markdown provides two sets of mappings.
+For operating on code blocks, Textobj-Markdown provides two sets of mappings.
 By default they are mapped to `if/af` and `iF/aF`.
 When on or inside of a current code block, both of these mappings work on the current block.
 When outside of a code block the `if/af` mappings will search forward for a code block and the `iF/aF` mappings will search backward for a code block.

 ```vim
 " current or next code block